NETMF/Llvm.NET/src/Design.md

 possible to know the exact derived type from the base opaque pointer alone.

-In addition to opaque pointers an additional challenge exists in mapping such pointers to a projected instances.
+In addition to opaque pointers an additional challenge exists in mapping such pointers to projected instances.
 Any projection is essentially a wrapper around the opaque pointer.
 However, when an API returns an opaque pointer the interop layer needs to determine what to do with it.
 A naive first approach (actually used in Llvm.NET early boot strapping) is to simply create a new instance of the wrapper type giving it the